react-native-community/cli/docs/plugins.md

 };
 ```

-> Above is an example of a plugin that exports a command named `foo-command` that can be executed with `react-native foo-command` and logs "It worked" and exits.
+> Above is an example of a plugin that exports a command named `foo-command` that can be executed with `npx react-native foo-command` and logs "It worked" and exits.

 At the startup, React Native CLI reads configuration from all dependencies listed in `package.json` and reduces them into a single configuration.

 At the end, an array of commands concatenated from all plugins is passed on to the CLI to be loaded after built-in commands.

-> See [`healthChecks`](./healthChecks.md) for information on how plugins can provide additional health checks for `react-native doctor`.
+> See [`healthChecks`](./healthChecks.md) for information on how plugins can provide additional health checks for `npx react-native doctor`.

 ## Command interface